Copyright DataStax, Inc.

 value_type

 the type of the individual items stored in the column.
-This is a ColumnType, but when creating the object, strings such as "TEXT" or "UUID" are also accepted.
+This is a TableColumnTypeDescriptor, but when creating the object, equivalent dictionaries, as well as strings such as "TEXT" or "UUID" or ColumnType entries, are also accepted.

 Expand source code